 Where’s My Mail?
 9 Things to Check if Your Mail Doesn’t Arrive

-DocuSend clients can verify the date their mail pieces entered the United States Postal Service mail stream and track them all the way to the postal facility that the carrier works out of.
-But what about those that can’t or don’t want to use DocuSend?
+DocuSend clients can verify the date their mail pieces entered the United States Postal Service mail stream and track them all the way to the postal facility that their carrier works out of.
+But what about those who don’t use our cloud-based mailroom and, consequently, do not take advantage of our Mail Trail solution?
 Here are some helpful hints if your mail does not arrive when you expect it to.

 So, if a letter you have been waiting for has not shown up yet, there is a good chance it is still on its way.
-The USPS statistics show that more than 90 percent of letters arrive within the term set by delivery standards, and the rest are in transit for a bit longer than the standards say.
+The 2024 USPS statistics show that the average time for the Postal Service to deliver a mail piece or package across the nation is 2.8 days.
 But in rare instances, there can be situations that might prevent people from getting their mail, some of them you wouldn’t expect.
 Here is what you can check to be calm as you wait for your letters.

 Possible Reasons Why You Are Not Receiving Your Mail